MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 1. Run the console program above while capturing traffic and examine its request and response contents by clicking on the **Inspectors** tab on the details pane, then selecting the **JSON** or **Raw** tabs corresponding to the request and response.
 1. A few interesting calls will be made to hosts named as follows:
     1. **login.windows.net**, **login.microsoftonline.com**.
 These calls perform authentication against Azure AD.
     1. **management.azure.com**.
-This call discovers where the CDS endpoint for your database is located.
+This call discovers where the Common Data Service endpoint for your database is located.
     1. **https://[unique-id].rsu.powerapps.com**.
-These calls perform data operations against the CDS.
+These calls perform data operations against the Common Data Service.

-Request and response content of calls above will describe the operation type, data and metadata, that the SDK passed to and from CDS.
+Request and response content of calls above will describe the operation type, data and metadata, that the SDK passed to and from the Common Data Service.
 Also, you can find authentication information in these calls, in the form of the request `Authorization` header going to **management.azure.com** and **https://[unique-id].rsu.powerapps.com**.

 You can inspect these security tokens in more detail by decoding them at [jwt.io](https://jwt.io/).
-The following is an example of a security token used to call the CDS, with some properties removed.
+The following is an example of a security token used to call the Common Data Service, with some properties removed.
 Note that `appid` value matches **AAD application ID**, `upn` value matches the logged in AAD user, and `aud` value matches the resource ID for **PowerApps Runtime Service**.
 Alternatively, in security tokens from calls to **management.azure.com**, `aud` value will match the resource ID of **Windows Azure Service Management API**.

 ```javascript
 {